chihhoang/imageclassifier/README.md

 i.e. conda install python numpy pandas matplotlib torch torchvision

-# Below is the result of my model training on the flower dataset with (kind of) various architectures and hyperparameters
+# Below is the result of my model training on the flower testset with (kind of) various architectures and hyperparameters
 | Architecture | Epochs | Hidden Layers | Learning Rate | Accuracy | Saved                                           |
 | ------------ | ------ | ------------- | ------------- | -------- | ----------------------------------------------- |
 | VGG16        | 3      | [2048, 1024]  | 0.001         | 76.07%   |                                                 |